gmc-code/PC-Microbit-Extension/docs/bots/Maqueen/Maqueen_LEDs.rst

 ----------------------------------------

 | The module makes it easy to use the front LEDs, the rear LEDS, and the front LEDs as indicators such as when turning.
-| When setting up the LEDs, the front, indicator and rear colour settings are set to the default values below.
+| When setting up the LEDs, the front, indicator and rear color settings are set to the default values below.

 .. py:class:: MaqueenNeoPixels(front=(20, 20, 20), indicator=(35, 25, 0), rear=(20, 0, 0))